French submarine Argo: French Navy

 At the start of World War II in September 1939, Argo was assigned to the 4th Submarine Division based in Brest, France.
 Her sister ships Henri Poincaré, Le Centaure, and Pascal made up the rest of the division.

 Part of the German merchant fleet — which the Allies suspected of serving as supply ships for German U-boats – took refuge in both the Azores and the Canary Islands at the start of the war, and on either 3 or 19 September 1939, according to different sources, Argo and Le Centaure began patrols off the Azores and the Canary Islands in search of German submarines and their supply ships.
 On 6 February 1940, the 4th Submarine Division was reassigned to Casablanca in French Morocco.
 In April 1940, Argo became part of the 4th Submarine Flotilla, based at Bizerte in Tunisia.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
-On 25 June 1940, the Battle of France ended in France's defeat and an armistice with Germany and Italy that went into effect that day.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.